wavey0x/brownie-safe/docs/signing.rst

 Frame
 -----

 If you wish to use a hardware wallet, your best option is Frame_.
-It supports Ledger, Trezor, and Lattice.
+It supports Ledger and Lattice.
 You can also use with with keystore accounts, they are called Ring Signers in Frame.

 To sign, select an account in Frame and do this: